Create beautiful maps from your geographical data. With Maps, you can:

 Focus on only the data that’s important to youedit

-Search across your Elasticsearch layers to focus in on just the data you want.
+Search across the layers in your map to focus on just the data you want.
 Combine free text search with field-based search using the Kibana Query Language.
 Set the time filter to restrict layers by time.
 Draw a polygon on the map or use the shape from features to create spatial filters.
 Filter individual layers to compares facets.